PidgeonTools/PidgeonRenderFarm/README.md

 ### Why do I need to install Pillow?
 You need Pillow to check the rendered output.
 This is not optional yet.

+### What is the FFMPEG directory?
+The directory is the subdirectory "bin" of the file you downloaded and decompressed in step 3 and 4 of the master setup.
+E.g. "c:/Program Files/FFMPEG/bin"

+### Do you collect any data?
+No!